JakeTrans/Arduino-Morse-Code/README.md

 a Bluetooth serial App terminal will allow sending of data, I've used : Blue Serial Terminal from the Windows Store  and Ardiuno BLueconnect on Android to send commands.

-When fully assembled the Bluetooth modules prevents program so please remove the sheld if uploading code.
+When fully assembled the Bluetooth modules prevents programming so please remove the sheld if uploading code.

 If Bluetooth or external power isn't required the parts don't need adding for the design to work.